19. Vector, Templates, and Exceptions

 19.3.3 Concepts

-C++ 14 supports concepts, which can be used to characterize what types can fill in the T slot in a template.
-A few examples:
+C++ 14 supports concepts, which can be used

-• Container can hold elements.
+can hold elements. -

-• Forward_iterator supports traversing a sequence, such as a linked list, a vector, or an array.
+supports traversing a sequence, such as a linked list, a vector, or an array.

 Thus we can write: